 SAM HAMMER LMT CCST

 As a highly trained clinical massage therapist, craniosacral therapist, and a certified personal trainer focused on healthy movement skills, I infuse my work with the power of connected touch, therapeutic relationship and embodied intelligence while drawing on science, intuition and experience.
 I love the alchemical potential of good bodywork to invite healing evolution.
-I enjoy supporting clients to develop more body awareness, ease, and vitality.
+I enjoy supporting clients to develop more awareness, ease, and vitality.

 BIG PICTURE TREATMENT CONSIDERATIONS